CromwellCMS/Cromwell/website/docs/development/theme-development.md

 2. Cromwell CMS needs to generate meta info files on your source code.
 In order to parse your files, we need to transpile them into plain JavaScript first.

 3. We make your Frontend dependencies available to re-use for Plugins.
-See [Frontend dependencies](#todo) page for details.
+See [Frontend dependencies](/docs/development/frontend-dependencies) page for details.

 ## Customize bundler

 We use [Rollup](https://rollupjs.org) for the pre-build phase.
 This means you need to change Rollup config if you want to customize your build.
 The purpose of the phase is to build plain JavaScript, so you won't need to customize Next.js's Webpack config.

-By default CMS build command can transpile React and handle CSS/SASS (by passing stylesheets to Next.js).
+By default CMS build command can transpile React and handle CSS/SASS by passing stylesheets to Next.js.
 After generating Theme template with Cromwell CLI, you will also have TypeScript compiler in the build config.

 Open `cromwell.config.js`.
 You can see there's `rollupConfig` function that returns configuring object in the format: